Key takeaways

 How Engage Compliance helps

-For clients serving Brazilian customers alongside EU and US, we coordinate GDPR fractional DPO with LGPD compliance work.
+For clients serving Brazilian customers alongside EU and US, we coordinate GDPR outsourced DPO with LGPD compliance work.
 For specific Brazilian regulatory engagement and Portuguese-language operations, we coordinate with Brazilian privacy practitioners.

 Coverage includes: